Dachung Musa Bagos

+Education

-His academic journey began at Ekan Primary School, after which he proceeded to the Jos Development Enterprise Commercial School for his Tertiary education where he obtained a Diploma in Secretariat Administration.
+After studying at Ekan Primary School, he obtained his tertiary education at the Jos Development Enterprise Commercial School where he received a Diploma in Secretariat Administration.

 Dachung proceeded to the University of Jos where he obtained a Diploma in Law and subsequently, the Jos ECWA Theological Seminary to broaden his spectrum of Education and knowledge.

 Personal life and philanthropy

 To improve the educational quality of his constituency, Honorable Dachung Musa Bagos has commissioned two modern classrooms with office, store and solar power for pupils of Gwandang LEA Primary School, Bukuru-Gyel of Jos South LGA of Plateau State.

 He has also paid school fees for female students of Government Technical College Bukuru and distributes hundreds of exercise books to the students of the institution.

 His foundation, Dachung Musa Bagos Foundation has given scholarship to 598 students of Government Secondary School Godong in Jos East LGA, and Government Secondary School Chugwi in Jos South LGA.

-After an attack by Fulani militants in Plateau State on Sunday 31 July, with seven Christians killed and two others severely injured, Bagos visited the victims, condemned the killings as “callous” and “inhumane”, and paid the medical bills of those injured.